jmclaren7/restic-simple-backup/README.md

 # Restic SimpleBackup
 This AutoIT script helps with the configuration and operation of Restic backup.
-Some parameters are simply passed to Restic, you can find more information about Restic [here](https://restic.readthedocs.io/en/stable/).
+Some parameters are simply passed to Restic, you can find more information about Restic in the official Restic documentation [here](https://restic.readthedocs.io/en/stable/).

 <p align="center">
   <img src="https://github.com/jmclaren7/restic-simple-backup/blob/main/extra/main-window.jpg?raw=true">